joshuahenninger/ByteStudio.AutoFixture/README.md

 ### ByteStudio.AutoFixture.MSTest2
 Adds AutoFixture support for MSTest V2 unit tests.

+---

+_There is also a ByteStudio.AutoFixture.MSTest1 package if you still support MSTest V1 unit tests._

+---

 Example 1 - Create test method with an AutoFixture-generated argument.
 ```csharp
 [AutoData]